-Alternatively, collimated emission has also been observed in some LL-GRBs, indicating event topologies similar to those of HL-GRBs, albeit having mildly-relativistic jets~\citep{Daigne:2007qz, Ghisellini:2007ya, Zhang:2012jc, Irwin:2015rbf}.
+Alternatively, collimated emission has also been observed in some ll-GRBs, indicating event topologies similar to those of HL-GRBs, albeit having mildly-relativistic jets~(\cite{Daigne:2007qz, Ghisellini:2007ya, Zhang:2012jc, Irwin:2015rbf}).
 An interesting example is that of GRB~190829A, which was observed at late times during the afterglow phase by H.E.S.S. at very-high (${> 100}$~GeV) energies.
-For this event, a combination of a shock breakout and a collimated emission episode have been proposed for the prompt phase~\citep{Chand:2020wqt}.
-This indicates that both the jetted and the breakout physical pictures may be realised in nature, depending on the properties of a particular progenitor.
+For this event, a combination of a shock breakout and a collimated emission episode have been proposed for the prompt phase~(\cite{Chand:2020wqt}).
+Collimated emission for the prompt phase has also been explored in \cite{Fraija:2020vsa, Zhang:2020qbt}.
+This indicates that both the jetted and the breakout physical pictures may be realized in nature, depending on the properties of a particular progenitor.

 In this work we explore the possibility that the emission in low-luminosity events can be attributed to intrinsically weak GRB jets seen on-axis.
 The feasibility of a similar scenario has been discussed for GRB~980425 in \cite{Daigne:2007qz} and for GRB 060218 in \cite{Irwin:2015rbf}, where the prompt X-rays are attributed to a long-lived jet.
-Unlike these studies, which do not perform time-dependent multi-wavelength modeling, we make specific predictions of light curves and spectra.
+Unlike these studies, which do not perform time-dependent multiwavelength modelling, we make specific predictions of light curves and spectra.

-We model three examples for LL-GRBs with characteristic light curves and emission timescales, and describe them within the internal shock framework \citep{Daigne:1998xc, reesmeszaros94,Kobayashi:1997jk}, a multi-zone model which accounts for different emission sites along the jet.
+We model three examples for ll-GRBs with characteristic light curves and emission time-scales, and describe them within the internal shock framework (\cite{Daigne:1998xc, reesmeszaros94,Kobayashi:1997jk}), a multizone model which accounts for different emission sites along the jet.
 By varying the fraction of energy supplying the magnetic field (thus effectively imposing different magnetic field strengths) and accounting for the corresponding impact on the shape of the predicted spectrum, we study the efficiency of the inverse Compton scatterings at GeV--TeV energies.
-Our predictions indicate that LL-GRBs are potential targets for Imaging Atmospheric Cherenkov Telescopes (IACTs).
+Our predictions indicate that ll-GRBs are potential targets for the Cherenkov Telescope Array (CTA).
 We also model the time-dependent evolution of the light curves in different energy bands.
 We pay special attention to the fluxes in the optical and high-energy regime, which complement the X-ray signatures more commonly observed.